A look at recent struggles facing the Baltimore police force

 BALTIMORE — The beleaguered Baltimore police force has been reeling from scandal to scandal as it tries to cope with a soaring violent crime rate.
-The latest: Police Commissioner Darryl De Sousa's resignation Tuesday, after only 116 days on the job, while facing charges of not filing his taxes.
+The latest: Police Commissioner Darryl De Sousa's resignation, after only 116 days on the job, while facing charges of not filing his taxes.

 Here is a look at the controversies and struggles the department has faced in recent years: